neginkou/reading-notes/201/class-02.md

 2. List 4 types of JavaScript operators.

 * Arithmetic Operators: These operators perform mathematical calculations.
-* Comparison Operators: These operators are used to compare values and return a Boolean result (ture or false).
+* Comparison Operators: These operators are used to compare values and return a Boolean result (true or false).
 * Logical operators: Logical operators are used to combine or manipulate Boolean values.
 * Assignment Operators: These operators assign values to variables.

 3. Describe a real world Problem you could solve with a Function.

-A real-world problem that can be solved with a function is calculating the total cost of a shopping cart, taking into account various items with diffrent prices, quantities, and potentially applying discount or taxes.
+A real-world problem that can be solved with a function is calculating the total cost of a shopping cart, taking into account various items with different prices, quantities, and potentially applying discount or taxes.

 [Making Decisions In Your Code – Conditionals](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/conditionals)